sailfish009/openstructure/modules/img/base/doc/img.rst

   .. method:: SetComplex(pixel, value)

      Sets the content of the specified pixel to the provided value.
-If the image holds data of the 'REAL' :ref:`data_type`, the method sets the pixel to the amplitude of the provided value.
+If the image holds data of the 'REAL' :ref:`data-type`, the method sets the pixel to the amplitude of the provided value.

      :param pixel: